BrokenSource/Pyaket/website/docs/pinning.md

 icon: material/pin
 ---

+!!! warning
+    This page needs a cleanup/rewrite:

+    - Better options are now known

 It's a good idea to pin all of your wheels dependencies to a specific version for building the executables, to ensure they'll work after any upstream changes.

 <!-- Add example of fastapi, transformers updates causing issues -->